 Here's an early piece of folk art pottery to decorate your home or add to a pottery collection.
 We found this old, decorated, redware pitcher while clearing out the cellar of an old farmhouse!
-It dates to the mid-19th Century, has a bulbous shape, and is in good condition overall, considering it's over 150 years old!
+It dates to the mid-19th Century, has a bulbous shape, and is in very good condition which is remarkable considering it's over 150 years old!

-Colored with oxides and lead glazed, this piece has two, green, whimsical, floral decorations around its midsection.
+Colored with oxides and lead glazed, this piece is mottled and has two, hand-applied whimsical, floral decorations around its midsection.
 The area near the bottom edge, as well as the underside, are not glazed.
-Those portions have a dry, grungy patina with white calcium deposits from usage and decades of storage on a dirt floor.
+Those portions have a dry, grungy patina from usage and decades of storage on a dirt floor.
 It was the type of pitcher that saw regular use; it wasn't considered special back in its day.
 It shows some age and wear with a chip on the inside of the opening rim, near the spout.
 There's a few surface imperfections on the outside along with some minor glaze abrasions that aren't readily apparent.
-There are no cracks or significant structural problems; it is a solid, rugged piece that will last another century with proper care.
+There are no cracks or structural problems; it is a solid, rugged piece that will last another century with proper care.

-This is 9 3/8 inches high with a bottom diameter of 4 1/4 inches and an opening that measures 5 1/8 inches wide across the spout.
-Its widest point in the middle is about 7 inches and it weighs nearly 3 pounds.
+This is 9 1/2 inches high with a bottom diameter of 4 1/2 inches and an opening that measures 5 1/8 inches wide across the spout.
+Its widest point in the middle is about 7 inches and it weighs over 3 pounds.
 As the photos show. it displays wonderfully and is certainly a rare item.
 Guaranteed old and authentic, this redware pitcher is a unique piece of pottery that's sure to command attention wherever its displayed!
 This is a really nice item!

 We accept payment through Etsy Payments, PayPal, and by check or money order.